-I’m finding it difficult to continue giving up hundreds of hours of academic work for no pay.
-So, the book chapter and journal article coming out later this year will be my last work for free.
-If I write any more books or other major projects, then self-publishing and/or GoFundMe will probably be involved.
+I’m now employed full-time as an Order Support Specialist on behalf of a major computer technology company.
+So, as an Unaffiliated Scholar (Ph.D. in Musicology, etc.), I’m finding it difficult to continue giving up hundreds of hours of academic work for no pay.
+So, the book chapter that was just published and the journal article coming out next year (both are about parody and intertextuality in the music of “The Simpsons”) will probably be my last work for free.

 Should I do a lot of work over the next two weeks revising a substantial article that has provisionally been accepted for an academic journal?
 It pays nothing, and I am not in an academic position, where this type of work would be expected to be done.
 The revisions would probably take at least twenty hours to complete.